project-imprimis/libprimis/doc/engine.md

 ## 8.2 Cube Objects
 ---

-Individual cube nodes, the heart of Imprimis' geometry system, are represented in the code by C++ objects.
+Individual cube nodes, the heart of Libprimis' geometry system, are represented in the code by C++ objects.
 There are two main objects which define a cube in the level, which are described here.